openshift/enhancements/enhancements/update/change-management-and-maintenance-schedules.md

 controlling exactly when changes are applied to critical systems is universally appreciated in enterprise software.

-Since these are such well established principles, I will summarize the motivation as helping OpenShift meet industry standard expectations with respect to limiting potentially disruptive change outside well planned time windows.
+Since these are such well established principles, the motivation can be summarized as helping OpenShift meet industry standard expectations with respect to limiting potentially disruptive changes outside well planned time windows.

-It could be argued that rigorous and time sensitive management of OpenShift API resources (e.g. ClusterVersion, MachineConfigPool, HostedCluster, NodePool, etc.) could prevent unplanned material changes, but Change Management / Maintenance Schedules introduce higher level, platform native, and more intuitive guard rails.
+It could be argued that rigorous and time sensitive management of OpenShift API resources (e.g. ClusterVersion, MachineConfigPool, HostedCluster, NodePool, etc.) could prevent unplanned material changes, but Change Management / Maintenance Schedules introduce higher level, platform native, and intuitive guard rails.
 For example, consider the common pattern of a gitops configured OpenShift cluster.
 If a user wants to introduce a change to a MachineConfig, it is simple to merge a change to the resource without appreciating the fact that it will trigger a rolling reboot of nodes in the cluster.